-Most of Alphabet’s revenue is generated through Google, the global search giant whose brand value reached 309 billion U.S. dollars in 2019.
-According to Alphabet, the Google segment includes the company’s main products, such as “ads, Android, Chrome, hardware, Google Cloud, Google Maps, Google Play, Search, and YouTube.”
-In 2019, these avenues generated revenue of approximately 160.74 million U.S. dollars and thereby accounted for over 99 percent of Alphabet’s total annual revenue.
-But while Google remains the company’s key business and most relevant revenue stream, Alphabet also regulates a diverse portfolio of other subsidiaries.
+Most of Alphabet’s revenue is generated through Google, the global search giant whose brand value reached 819 billion U.S. dollars in 2022.
+According to Alphabet, the Google segment includes the company’s main products, including ads, Android, Chrome, hardware, Google Cloud, Google Maps, Google Play, Search, and YouTube.
+In 2022, these avenues generated revenue of approximately 256.7 million U.S. dollars and thereby accounted for over 99 percent of Alphabet’s total annual revenue.
+But while Google remains the company’s key business and most relevant revenue stream, Alphabet also oversees diverse portfolio of other subsidiaries.

 In recent years, lawmakers and regulators have increasingly weighed new antitrust and privacy rules to moderate the power of large internet service providers like Alphabet.
-As Google’s parent company was aptly named after the Latin term for “investment above benchmark” by their own accounts, its future advancements will undoubtedly remain in the focus of public and political attention and criticism for years to come.
+As Google’s parent company was aptly named after the Latin term for “investment above benchmark” by their own accounts, its future advancements will undoubtedly remain in focus of public and political attention and criticism for years to come.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date